Efficient CHAD: Arrays

 \section{Arrays}

-So far, the AD algorithm is defined only for simple first-order programs.
-However, adding arrays to our language is not difficult, if somewhat tedious.
+Adding arrays to our language, which is so far simply first-order, is not difficult, if somewhat tedious.
 We will show how the elements of a complexity proof for array operations are analogous to the cases already discussed in \cref{sec:complexity-proof}, but we leave a full proof to future work.

 An array is a product type, hence we should take inspiration from the handling of binary products ($\Pair{\ty}{\ty[2]}$), where we introduced sparsity in order to efficiently represent zeros $\tZero[\Dsyn{\Pair{\ty}{\ty[2]}}_2]$ and one-hot cotangents $\tPair{\var}{\tZero[{\ty[2]}]}$ and $\tPair{\tZero[\ty]}{\var}$.
 Thus our choice of $\Dsyn{\Array\ty}_2$ should allow efficient zeros and one-hots as well.